systemd/mkosi/mkosi.md

 tree.
 Specifically, the following files are used if they exist in the local directory:

-* `mkosi.default` may be used to configure mkosi's image building process.
-For example, you may configure the distribution to use (`fedora`, `ubuntu`, `debian`, `arch`, `opensuse`, `mageia`, `openmandriva`) for the image, or additional distribution packages to install.
-Note that all options encoded in this configuration file may also be set on the command line, and this file is hence little more than a way to make sure simply typing `mkosi` without further parameters in your *source* tree is enough to get the right image of your choice set up.
-Additionally if a `mkosi.default.d` directory exists, each file in it is loaded in the same manner adding/overriding the values specified in `mkosi.default`.
-If `mkosi.default.d` contains a directory named after the distribution being built, each file in that directory is also processed.
+* The **`mkosi.default`** file provides the default configuration for the image building process.
+For example, it may specify the distribution to use (`fedora`, `ubuntu`, `debian`, `arch`, `opensuse`, `mageia`, `openmandriva`) for the image, or additional distribution packages to install.
+Note that all options encoded in this configuration file may also be set on the command line, and this file is hence little more than a way to make sure invoking `mkosi` without further parameters in your *source* tree is enough to get the right image of your choice set up.

+  Additionally, if a *`mkosi.default.d/`* directory exists, each file in it is loaded in the same manner adding/overriding the values specified in `mkosi.default`.
+If `mkosi.default.d/` contains a directory named after the distribution being built, each file in that directory is also processed.

   The file format is inspired by Windows `.ini` files and supports multi-line assignments: any line with initial whitespace is considered a continuation line of the line before.
 Command-line arguments, as shown in the help description, have to be included in a configuration block (e.g.  "`[Packages]`") corresponding to the argument group (e.g. "`Packages`"), and the argument gets converted as follows: "`--with-network`" becomes "`WithNetwork=yes`".
 For further details see the table above.

-* `mkosi.extra/` or `mkosi.extra.tar` may be respectively a directory
+* The **`mkosi.skeleton/`** directory or **`mkosi.skeleton.tar`**
+  archive may be used to insert files into the image.
+The files are copied *before* the distribution packages are installed into the image.
+This allows creation of files that need to be provided early, for example to configure the package manager or set systemd presets.

-  or archive.
-If any exist all files contained in it are copied over the directory tree of the image after the *OS* was installed.
-This may be used to add in additional files to an image, on top of what the distribution includes in its packages.
-When using a directory file ownership is not preserved: all files copied will be owned by root.
-To preserve ownership use a tar archive.
+  When using the directory, file ownership is not preserved: all files copied will be owned by root.
+To preserve ownership, use a tar archive.

-* `mkosi.skeleton/` or `mkosi.skeleton.tar` may be respectively a
+* The **`mkosi.extra/`** directory or **`mkosi.extra.tar`** archive
+  may be used to insert additional files into the image, on top of what the distribution includes in its packages.
+They are similar to `mkosi.skeleton/` and `mkosi.skeleton.tar`, but the files are copied into the directory tree of the image *after* the OS was installed.

-  directory or archive, and they work in the same way as `mkosi.extra`/`mkosi.skeleton.tar`.
-However the files are copied before anything else so to have a skeleton tree for the OS.
-This allows to change the package manager and create files that need to be there before anything is installed.
-When using a directory file ownership is not preserved: all files copied will be owned by root.
-To preserve ownership use a tar archive.
+  When using the directory, file ownership is not preserved: all files copied will be owned by root.
+To preserve ownership, use a tar archive.

-* `mkosi.build` may be an executable script.
-If it exists the image will be built twice: the first iteration will be the *development* image, the second iteration will be the *final* image.
+* **`mkosi.build`** may be an executable script.
+If it exists, the image will be built twice: the first iteration will be the *development* image, the second iteration will be the *final* image.
 The *development* image is used to build the project in the current working directory (the *source* tree).
-For that the whole directory is copied into the image, along with the mkosi.build build script.
+For that the whole directory is copied into the image, along with the `mkosi.build` script.
 The script is then invoked inside the image (via `systemd-nspawn`), with `$SRCDIR` pointing to the *source* tree. `$DESTDIR` points to a directory where the script should place